Adhaammohammed/DevOps-Exercise/README.md

 ## Description

-> This repository contains a Flask web application that provides user voting on dogs and cats.
+> This repository contains a Flask web application that provides user voting on dogs or cats.
 The application is containerized using Docker, and it can be tested with a PostgreSQL database using Docker Compose.

 ## Prerequisites